jarviscanada/jarvis_data_eng_HachemZerban/linux_sql/README.md

-#Introduction
+# Introduction
-he Jarvis Linux Cluster Administration (LCA)  program is a monitoring tool

-used to continuously record essential resource usage data as well as
+The Jarvis Linux Cluster Administration (LCA)  program is a monitoring tool used to continuously record essential resource usage data as well as hardware

-hardware specifications.
-The collected data is stored in a database

-and it will be used for future data analytics .
+specifications.
+The collected data is stored in a database and it will be used for future data analytics .

-The program is used by LCA team members and it is installed on a

-server cluster that runs Centos  OS .
+The program is used by LCA team members and it is installed on a server cluster that runs Centos  OS .

-The Linux cluster is connected through a switch and each node runs

-the monitoring tool sends the data via the local network automatically.
+The Linux cluster is connected through a switch and each node runs the monitoring tool sends the data via the local network automatically.

 We used bash scripts to collect the usage data and hardware specifications.